Spocdoc/ace_mvc/bugs.md

   - want conditional loading. there's at least 3k of code that's completely unnecessary on modern browsers there to support IE<8

+# Optimization

+  - may want to reduce the number of outlets/outlet methods

+    instead of creating new outlet methods in the controllers/views, could assign the functions directly to the ToHistoryOutlet